Discover Financial: Advertising and sponsorships

-From 1998 to 2007, Discover Card owned a billboard at One Times Square, just above the flagpole where the Times Square Ball is placed, until Toshiba bought the space.
-As a result, its logo could be seen on national television during New Year's Eve, while the ball dropped.
-Discover also sponsored the ball drop itself.
+From 1998 to 2007, Discover Card owned a billboard at One Times Square, just above the flagpole where the Times Square Ball is placed and Discover sponsored the annual ball drop.

-From its opening in 2001 to 2012, Sugarloaf Mills Mall in Lawrenceville, Georgia, was named Discover Mills in a naming rights partnership with Discover Card.
-The slogan for the mall was "Where Discover Card is the Smart Choice."
-It was the first shopping mall to have granted naming rights to interested companies.
+From its opening in 2001 to 2012, Sugarloaf Mills Mall in Lawrenceville, Georgia, was named Discover Mills in a $10 million naming rights partnership with Discover Card.
+The slogan for the mall was "Where Discover Card is the Smart Choice".
+It was the first shopping mall to have granted naming rights.

+Beginning in 2010, Discover was the official credit-card partner of the National Hockey League.

+In 2011 and 2012, Discover Card's float won the Grand Marshal award for excellence in creative concept and design in the Rose Parade in Pasadena.

+From 2011 to 2013, Discover was the sponsor of the college football Orange Bowl.
+It was also the sponsor of the 2013 BCS National Championship Game.